|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Char siu is a style of Chinese barbecue in which a thick and flavorful sauce is used to flavor strips of pork that are then roasted to crunchy and moist perfection.
 The name refers more to a method of cooking pork than to the sauce itself, but the sauce is what makes the dish.
 Sweet, savory, smoky, and with the perfect amount of spiciness, char siu is now known worldwide as the Chinese barbecue sauce that makes these pork bits unbelievably flavorful.
-It's one of the most famous dishes at take-out restaurants, but there's no need to spend lots of money in making your pork dreams come true.
-Our simple recipe brings you the sauce that you can then use to cook your pork in.
+It's one of the most famous dishes at takeout restaurants, but there's no need to spend lots of money to make your pork dreams come true.
+Our simple recipe brings you the sauce you can use to cook your pork in.
 Besides, this sauce doesn't have the unappealing red food coloring that some restaurants use.
 Just simple and natural ingredients, plus tons of flavor.

 Unlike American-style barbecue sauces, traditional Chinese barbecue sauce doesn't contain tomatoes.
 Hoisin sauce, soy sauce, black bean paste, and Chinese five-spice powder are what bring the flavor.
 This thick sauce is meant to be used on pork first, but we tried it on other meats, and the result is finger-licking good.
 Any grilled or smoked foods, including spareribs, chicken, or turkey, turn out perfectly moist, sticky, and simply great.
 Like most barbecue sauces, char siu can burn easily because of the sugar content, so use it only at the end of cooking.